chharvey/counterpoint/docs/spec/notation.md

 ### The Lexical Grammar
-A lexical grammar for the Solid programming language is a formal context-free grammar that has as its terminal symbols the characters of the Unicode character set.
+A lexical grammar for the Counterpoint Programming Language is a formal context-free grammar that has as its terminal symbols the characters of the Unicode character set.
 The lexical grammar is a set of productions that describes how sequences of Unicode characters are translated into a sequence of input elements, called **tokens**.